-This is a short set of questions covers the subject of dignity in the care of the older person.
+This is a short set of questions covers the subject of dignity in the care of vulnerable adults.
 The purpose of these questions is to provide you with a structure for a personal and private assessment of your own attitudes and care practices.

 This Personal Audit Tool has been designed to be part of the Dignity through Action Workshop Resources and assumes you have some knowledge of the 10 'Dignity Challenges', although this is not essential.
-The 'questions' have been developed from the findings of a number of studies and reports which have highlighted concerns about providing care with dignity to older people.
+The 'questions' have been developed from the findings of a number of studies and reports which have highlighted concerns about providing care with dignity.